-This is our basic panel.
-Included tests are Sugar, Total Acid, and pH.
+A SAP Panels is a test panel providing results for Sugar, Total Acid, and pH.
 These are the three tests deemed most essential in the majority of winemaking situations.

 Most home winemakers know at least something about testing for sugar.
 Just about everybody understands that itʼs the sugar level that gives your wine its alcohol content, so thereʼs at least one obvious reason to be concerned about the sugar level of your juice.

 I have only rarely needed to add sugar to dry red wine musts, but if the grapes come in lower than 22° Brix, I will add sugar.
 (Amateur winemakers can do so legally).
 A pound of Cane Sugar dissolved in ten gallons of wine will raise raise the Brix just over one degree.

 There are other reasons to be concerned about your sugar content, and itʼs not just a matter of whether the grapes are ripe.
 For example, if you want to make a “Port-type” wine, it is helpful to start with grapes that are up around 30° Brix or so.
 The closer you can get, the less brandy youʼll eventually have to add to stabilize the wine.

 On the other hand, if you want to make a dry table wine, it is important to use a yeast strain that can handle the level of sugar in the grapes you have.
 Every wine yeast strain has an alcohol tolerance level, above which fermentation simply stops.